OmarJribi/OmarJribi/README.md

-# Omar Jribi - GitHub README
+# Omar Jribi - README

 ## About Me
 Hello!
 I'm **Omar Jribi**, a passionate **Software Engineer** based in Tunis, Tunisia.
 With a strong foundation in frontend development and software engineering principles, I strive to create efficient, scalable, and user-friendly applications.
 My expertise lies in modern web technologies, and I enjoy solving complex problems through innovative solutions.